Case Study: Definition And Examples

 Although the case is frequently cited and referenced in psychology, relatively little information about Gage's life before and after the accident is known.
 Researchers have discovered that the last two decades of his life were spent in his original job, which may have been unlikely to have been possible if the extent of his injuries were as severe as initially believed.
 Still, his case was a starting point for psychology research on how memory and personality work in the brain, and it is a seminal study for that reason.

-Genie the "feral child"
+Genie the "feral child" case study

 Although an outdated term, "feral children" referred to children raised without human interaction, often due to abuse or neglect.
 One famous case study of a neglected child was done with a child known as Genie.
 She was raised in a single bedroom with little human interaction.
 She never gained the cognitive ability of an average adult, even though she was found at age 13.
 Later in life, she regressed and stopped speaking altogether.
 Her case has been studied extensively by psychologists who want to understand how enculturation affects cognitive development.
-It's one of many cognitive psychology examples that have had an impact on this field.
+It's one of many case studies on cognitive psychology that have had an impact on this field.

 Henry Molaison

 The case study of Henry Molaison has helped psychologists understand memory.
 It is one of the most famous case studies in neuroscience.
 Henry Molaison was in a childhood accident that left him with debilitating seizures.
 Doctors could stop the seizures by removing slivers of his brain's hippocampus, though they did not fully understand what they were doing at the time.
-As a result, scientists learned how important the hippocampus is to forming long-term memories.
+As a result of this study, scientists learned how important the hippocampus is to forming long-term memories.
 After the surgery, Molaison could no longer form long-term memories, and his short-term memory was brief.
 The case study started further research into memory and the brain.

-Jill Price
+Jill Price case studies

 Jill Price had one of a few documented cases of hyperthymesia, a term for an overactive memory that allowed her to remember such mundane things as what she had for dinner on an average day in August 20th years previously.
 Her case study was used as a jumping-off point to research how memory works and why some people have exceptional memories.

 In the John/Joan case study, a reputable sexologist tested his theory that nurture, not nature, determined gender.
-The case study has been cited extensively and laid the groundwork for other research into gender identity.
-However, the case study was not legitimate.
-In this study, Dr. John Money performed surgery on an infant whose genitals were damaged during circumcision.
+The case study has been cited extensively and laid the groundwork for other research studies into gender identity.
+However, the case study approach was not legitimate.
+In this case study, Dr. John Money performed surgery on an infant whose genitals were damaged during circumcision.

 The boy was raised as a girl; however, he never identified as female and eventually underwent gender-affirming surgery as an adult.
 Because Dr. Money didn't follow up with the patient appropriately and did not report adverse findings, the case study is still often cited as successful.